Adithyan-cb/summizeAI/README.md

-# Text Summarization Web App
+# SUMMIZE AI

-This web app provides an intuitive interface to summarize text using a powerful Large Language Model (LLM), LLaMA 3.
+summize AI provides an intuitive interface to summarize text using a powerful Large Language Model (LLM), LLaMA 3.
 Built with **Streamlit**, it allows users to quickly generate summaries in different styles to suit specific contexts.

 The app supports the following summarization styles:
 1. **Student**: Simplified summaries designed for easy comprehension, perfect for students and learners.